Wizcorp/cordova-plugin-yanap/README.md

 Has to be called when you don't need an audio instance anymore.
 It's automatically stopping playback before releasing all resources.

+### Yanap.AudioInstance.fileLength

+Size of the audio file in bytes.
+Default is `-1`.

 ### Yanap.releaseAll()

 Static method used to stop and release all audio instances.